lkwilson/auto-pi-gen/README.md

 # Script is failing?

+- Restart it with `export CONTINUE=1; bash dockerrun`
+- See the pi-gen documentation (it'll have tips like how to connect to the docker container)
 - **On OS X, some commands might fail.** Install them with `homebrew`.
 Known requirements:

   - `realpath` from `coreutils` is required